Juan-Jones/earnonlinemoney/content/blog/flip-domain-names.md

 * Memorable phrases or combinations comprise catchy, memorable phrases or word combinations tend to attract high prices.
 * Keyword-rich domain names contain strong keywords that are highly relevant in certain industries.
 * Historical or aged domains come with a history, they've been registered for a long time.
-* Descriptive domain names precisely describe a product, service
+* Descriptive domain names precisely describe a product, service.

 ## Types of Domain Names

 There are many types of domains, i.e.,, or industry and are easily understandable and memorable.